aaw3/ytdl-server/README.md

 # youtube-dl-server

-#### (A fork of [katznboyz1/youtube-dl-server](https://github.com/katznboyz1/youtube-dl-server) which is a fork of [manbearwiz/youtube-dl-server](https://github.com/manbearwiz/youtube-dl-server).
+#### (A fork of [katznboyz1/youtube-dl-server](https://github.com/katznboyz1/youtube-dl-server) which is based on [manbearwiz/youtube-dl-server](https://github.com/manbearwiz/youtube-dl-server).
 This project is still in the beta stages, so deploy it at your own risk.)

 ![](https://i.imgur.com/oWHtkp1.png?raw=true)